 863 m

 Waterloo is a suburb of Huddersfield, West Yorkshire, England.
-It is 2 miles (3.2 km) to the east of Huddersfield Town Centre.
+It is 2 miles to the east of Huddersfield Town Centre.
 It is the part of Dalton named after the former Waterloo public house and consists mostly of housing with a central shopping area made up of independent shops, a large Morrisons Supermarket, and a petrol station located on Penistone Road.

 Waterloo's population is around 7,000 and it is situated between Dalton and Almondbury.